passingthru67/workspaces-to-dock/README.md

     **Add captions to workspace thumbnails** - Adds captions to the workspace thumbnails.
 Right clicking on the workspace caption displays a popup menu with options to close applications or show the extension preferences dialog.
 (See image below)

-    **User theme supports workspaces-to-dock captions** - When enabled, user themes that support workspaces-to-dock captions will be used to style the captions.
-Unfortunately, there is no built-in detection for when a theme supports workspaces-to-dock captions.
-Therefore, if this option is enabled, the default style will be disabled.
-We hope to provide auto-detection in a future release.

 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Popup.png)

 - **Caption Items:**